 Juneau afternoon delights: This 1.5-hour tour starts at the Alaska Commercial Memorial with a lesson about Alaska’s wild, sustainable seafood.
 Then you’ll make stops at Tracy’s King Crab Shack, McGivney’s Downtown, and Deckhand Dave’s.
 You’ll finish at the Alaskan Hotel & Bar.
 Price $65.
 Minimum age 10.
 Tours limited to 14 participants.
 Food highlights: Crab bisque, crab cake, and a panko-crusted salmon filet.

 A tour with taste: This 2.75-hour tour features seven tasting locations (but nine total tastings), and it includes both a wine pairing and beer tasting.
 You’ll also get recipes and $50 in coupons from downtown Juneau retailers.
 But the food is the star on this tour.
 Stops include Tracy’s King Crab Shack, Deckhand Dave’s, McGivney’s Downtown, V’s Cellar Door, SALT, Harbor Spice & Tea, Chef Stef’s, and Salts by Kate.
 Price $129.
 Open to ages 12 and up.
 Bonus, you’ll get to “meet” Patsy Ann, Juneau’s official canine greeter.
-Tours limited to 12 participants.
+Tours are limited to 12 participants.
 Food highlights: Crab bisque, crab cake, a panko-crusted salmon filet, halibut fusion nachos, and spruce tip salted caramels.

 Juneau Bites & Booze: This 3-hour tour is limited to adults over 21.
 With eight locations, it combines “lip-smacking bites, craft-y cocktails, and award-winning local beers.”
 Stops include Deckhand Dave’s, Salmon Shoppe, McGivney’s Downtown, Amalga Distillery, Imperial Bar & Café, The Narrows Bar, Alaskan Hotel & Bar, Chef Stef, and Alaska Knifeworks.
 Price $99.
-Tours limited to 12 participants.
+Tours are limited to 12 participants.
 Food highlights include fish tacos, Alaskan game, and craft cocktails.

 Food and Adventure

 If a walking food tour is too tame for you, consider adding an activity like panning for gold or kayaking before your meal.
 We’ve written on our blog about the best activities of Juneau.

 Historic Gold Panning & Salmon Bake: The organizers of this 3-hour tour promise you’ll strike it rich with this Alaskan feast.
-Your tour guide/prospector will take you gold panning (you get to keep anything you find) before your salmon bake.
+The tour guide/prospector will take you gold panning (you get to keep anything you find) before your salmon bake.
 You’ll also learn about Juneau’s mining heritage at “Last Chance Basin.”
 Your prospector will teach you how to pan for gold on the banks of Gold Creek.
 Price is $95 for adults and $71.25 for children.

 Taste of Nature: This 6-hour adventure combines hiking and kayaking with a beachside picnic lunch.
-The organizers have created an exclusive tasting menu that features Alaskan delicacies.
+Organizers have created an exclusive tasting menu that features Alaskan delicacies.
 Warning, the menu includes dairy, fish, shellfish, gluten, and nuts.
 Price is $199 per person — minimum age 8.
 Minimum group size is 2.
 The maximum is 12.

 Go Straight to the Source